 Parole Boards are independent statutory bodies appointed by the Governor in Council.

-Previously named Community Corrections Boards, there are three Parole Boards; the Queensland Parole Board, Southern Queensland Regional Parole Board and Central and Northern Queensland Regional Parole Board.
+There are three Parole Boards; the Queensland Parole Board, Southern Queensland Regional Parole Board and Central and Northern Queensland Regional Parole Board.

-In considering an application for release to a parole order the board holds community safety paramount.
+In considering an application for release to a parole order the Board holds community safety paramount.

 The Board takes a number of factors into account, including:

 Membership of Parole Boards is prescribed by the Corrective Services Act 2006 and must include a President and Deputy President, each of whom is either a retired Judge or a lawyer who has engaged in legal practice for at least five years.

 Of the other five appointed members, at least one must be an Aboriginal or Torres Strait Islander person, one must be a doctor or psychologist and at least two must be women.
 One member is a nominated representative of Queensland Corrective Services.